burakbudanur/dnsbox/README.md

 ## Running

-Simulations are started from pair of files:
+Simulations are started from a pair of files:
 `state.000000` containing the state data and `parameters.in` containing the physical, output and debugging parameters.